Turntable or Record Player Playing Too Fast or Too Slow – Solutions

 5) Make the required adjustment place the surface back into its place and try checking the speed again with a strobe disk or mobile phone with an RPM monitoring app.

-Reason 3: Belt Issues
+Reason 4: Belt Issues

 Solution:

-Reposition the existing belt or buy a new belt compatible with your turntable model because if the belt size is too loose then either the speed of the turntable will be slow or the belt won’t hold its position on the drive shaft and similarly, if the belt size is too tight then the turntable will be playing too fast or you won’t be able to adjust the belt on the platter and drive shaft.
+Here, a compatible belt is very important because if the belt size is too loose then either the speed of the turntable will be slow or the belt won’t hold its position on the drive shaft.
+Similarly, if the belt size is too tight then the turntable will play too fast or you won’t be able to adjust the belt on the platter and drive shaft.

 You can check these guides through which you can replace turntable belts or replace record player belts.

-Reasons 4: Belt Residue On Drive Shaft and Platter (Belt Drive & Idler Drive Turntables):
+Reasons 5: Belt Residue On Drive Shaft and Platter (Belt Drive & Idler Drive Turntables):

 The belt or idler wheel residue on the drive shaft and platter can also cause speed variations in your record player or turntable.